'After the Wedding': Film Review | Sundance 2019

 Williams plays Isabel, an American transplant running an orphanage in India, first seen when Julio Macat's airborne camera swoops in on her meditating in the lotus position, draped in a sari, with a bindi on her forehead.
 She's basically set up as a saint, smiling beatifically while distributing meals from a food truck and lavishing extra tenderness on the most vulnerable of the kids in her care, eight-year-old Jai (Vir Pachisia), whom she has raised since he was found abandoned as an infant.
 Isabel has a chilly side though, which emerges when a wealthy potential donor insists that she fly to New York to secure the promised $2 million in funding.
 She wants to stay where she's needed.

-The philanthropist insisting on a face to face is Theresa (Moore), who built up a giant media corporation from nothing but is introduced shout-singing along in the car to Lady Gaga, so we know she's fun.
+The philanthropist insisting on a face to face is Theresa (Moore), who built up a giant media corporation from nothing but is introduced shout-singing along in the car to Lady Gaga, so we know she's fun and has deep feelings welling up inside.
 She's a loving wife to sculptor Oscar (Billy Crudup) and a caring, attentive mother to their young twin boys (Tre Ryder, Azhy Robertson), as well as their much older sister Grace (Quinn).
 In one recurrent motif of sledgehammer symbolism, she gets sad about fallen trees and dislodged bird's nests.
-But she's also an exacting hardass at work, coolly commanding about getting what she wants, sometimes with less composure, as in a scene where she lashes out at her assistant (Susan Blackwell) with scorching force.
+But she's also an exacting hard-ass at work, coolly commanding about getting what she wants, sometimes with less composure, as in a scene where she lashes out at her assistant (Susan Blackwell) with scorching force.

-Isabel barely gets five minutes with Theresa at their first meeting before the New Yorker mutters a few approving but vague words like "impressive" and says she needs a few days to think on it before signing over the cash.
+Isabel barely gets five minutes with Theresa at their first meeting before the New Yorker mutters a few approving but vague words like "impressive" and says she needs a day or two to think on it before signing over the cash.
 Having put Isabel up in a luxury hotel penthouse suite, she insists that she stay the weekend and attend Grace's wedding to young company executive Jonathan (Alex Esola).
-Isabel does nothing to hide her displeasure, turning even more sour when she takes in the one-percent privilege of the nuptials at Theresa's fabulous waterfront estate, a crazy rich white people wedding with an Asian celebrant.
+Isabel does nothing to hide her displeasure, turning even more sour when she takes in the 1 percent privilege of the nuptials at Theresa's fabulous waterfront estate, a crazy rich white people wedding with an Asian celebrant.

 It's always a pleasure to watch nuanced actors like Williams and Moore, the latter especially good here when displaying her brittle edges.
 Williams remains a bit distant but she's affecting nonetheless.
 There's something mechanical about the movie, however, that stops it from being the honestly earned sobfest it should be, even with the lacquering of Mychael Danna's insistent score.
-The constant cuts of Isabel thinking longingly of her life back in India and her bond with little Jai just feel pat, an on-the-nose contrast to the maternal failings elsewhere in her life.
+The constant cuts to Isabel thinking longingly of her existence back in India and her bond with little Jai just feel pat, an on-the-nose contrast to the maternal regrets elsewhere in her life.
+It seems reasonable to expect that swapping out the male protagonists of Bier's film for two women whose agendas intersect in unexpected ways would have tapped into a richer vein.

 Crudup can do very little with a thankless role, but Quinn is lovely, even if she's stuck with some unfortunate dialogue and Grace's relationship with Jonathan is unconvincing.
 She injects this simultaneously overstuffed and empty movie with some much-needed genuine feeling.